kura-labs-org/DEPLOY6_FE/Issues.md

 ```

-In the line of code below, the & symbol needed to be added because when jenkins runs
+In the line of code below, the & symbol was added because when jenkins runs

 the serve -s build code without the & symbol Jenkins will get stuck because it was already running a server.